Staacks/gbinterceptor/README.md

 If you found a bug and in particular if you find glitches in a game, please open an issue here on Github.

+# Building the firmware

+Most users should just install the latest release uf2 as described in the [Build guide](https://github.com/Staacks/gbinterceptor/wiki/Build-guide), but if you want to build it yourself, you will need the [Raspberry Pi Pico SDK](https://github.com/raspberrypi/pico-sdk).
+Don't forget to set PICO_SDK_PATH accordingly.

+Make sure to check out the submodules too and specifically make sure that the [TinyUSB](https://github.com/hathach/tinyusb) submodule is at least on version 0.14.0 as the Pico SDK currently references an older version.
+(Also see [#3](https://github.com/Staacks/gbinterceptor/issues/3))

 # License
 The code is released under the GNU General Public Licence 3 and the design files (PCB layout and 3d printed case) are released under the Creative Commons licence CC-BY 4.0.